Split red lentils cooked in a light tadka

-- Wash the lentils in cold water until the water runs clear, and then bring to the boil in triple quantity water and allow to simmer until the grains cook down (if using a pressure cooker – then a quick 3 minute whistle)
+- Wash the lentils in cold water until the water runs clear, and then bring to the boil in a litre of water and allow to simmer until the grains cook down (if using a pressure cooker – then a quick 3 minute whistle) – it cooks really quickly!

 - Do not let the water evaporate as the dal must stay thick but runny.

-- Heat the oil in a heavy based pan on a medium flame
+- Heat the oil in a frying pan on a medium flame

-- Cook the onion until it turns a slightly golden colour – onion must not be translucent.
+- Cook the onion until it turns slightly golden in colour

 - Lower the heat and add the garlic, ginger and green chillies.